NCERT TEXT BOOK EXERCISES

 Ans.
 Infinite number of images will be formed.

 Q15.
 Two mirrors meet at right angles.
-A ray of light is incident on one at an angle of 300as shown in Fig. 16.10.
+A ray of light is incident on one at an angle of as shown in Fig. 16.10.
 Draw the reflected ray from the second mirror.

 Ans.